chakki-works/chazutsu/README.md

 4         0  one-sided " doom and gloom " documentary about...
 ```

+* You can access the dataset from [pandas](http://pandas.pydata.org/) DataFrame (Of course you can read the file from its path)
+* You can use `sample_count` parameter to watch the data without opening the huge size of file
 * The supported dataset and its detail are described at [here](https://github.com/chakki-works/chazutsu/tree/master/chazutsu/datasets)
-* You can access the dataset from [pandas](http://pandas.pydata.org/) DataFrame
-* You can use `sample_count` parameter to watch the data without opening the huge size of file

 When dealing with the text data, tokenization and word-to-id process is fundamental process. **chazutsu** supports it.